 If a court certifies this application, the decedent’s property can exchange hands without the usual process of appointing an executor.

 However, a knowledgeable attorney can advise on limited probate options such as summary administration or summary probate.
-In general, careful estate planning with legal guidance can help to avoid complex processes and contested inheritance.
+In general, careful estate planning with legal guidance can help your estate avoid probate.
 Call our firm today to learn more.

 Generally, probate can take anywhere from a couple of months to around a year.
 However, probate is different for every decedent’s estate.
 For example, a large estate worth millions of dollars may take longer to go through probate than a significantly smaller estate.
 Another factor that affects the length of probate is whether or not beneficiaries contest the will.
 Probate will often take much longer to complete if a beneficiary has an issue with the will or the executor.